 When interest rates are low, many homeowners look at refinancing their homes.
 Those who refinance at a lower interest rate benefit from lower mortgage payments as well as a lower amount paid over the life of the mortgage.
 But did you know refinancing could also bump up your tax return?

 Tax planning is one of the best ways to take advantage of all these deductions and get the maximum tax refund possible.
 Tax planning often starts at the very beginning of the year and takes into account how much money you'll earn and how different expenses (or extra income) affect the total tax amount that you'll owe.
-Planning also helps you evaluate different ways of using your money to buy needed, deductible items or make other tax-reducing investments.
+Planning also helps you evaluate different ways of using your money to buy needed, yet tax-deductible items or make other tax-reducing investments.

 For more tax tips, check out the links on the next page.

 Last editorial update on Apr 2, 2019 03:49:14 pm.

 The IRS or Internal Revenue Service handles taxes.
 Learn about the history of the IRS and how it enforces taxes.

 - Edmunds.
 "Electric Vehicle Tax Credits: What You Need to Know."
 Jan.
 29, 2019 (April 1, 2019) https://www.edmunds.com/fuel-economy/the-ins-and-outs-of-electric-vehicle-tax-credits.html

 - IRS.
 "Interest on Home Equity Loans Often Still Deductible Under New Law."
 Feb.
 21, 2018 (April 2, 2019) https://www.irs.gov/newsroom/interest-on-home-equity-loans-often-still-deductible-under-new-law

 - IRS.
 "Publication 503 (2018), Child and Dependent Care Expenses" (April 1, 2019) https://www.irs.gov/publications/p503